Setting up a Google reCAPTCHA API key for your forms

 - Give this key a label, e.g. Alpha Tango

-- Tick the box for v2 or v3, in this case we are using v2
+- Tick the box for v2 or v3, THESE INSTRUCTIONS ARE FOR v2

 - Select the I’M NOT A ROBOT option.

 - Add a second email address if you want notifications to that address

 - Tick or untick send alerts to owners.
 We have this unticked

 - Copy the SITE KEY and SECRET KEY to add into your WordPress settings to add reCAPTCHA to your forms.